All Episodes

 Now, I have people that my sources are told me that what he has done is so explosive, so bad, so illegal, that the chances are very high that there might be criminal charges brought against him.

-That all of this is not happening in a vacuum.
+And the backdrop is simple: that all of this is not happening in a vacuum.

-You don't fire a guy two days before he retires and take away his pension unless whatever that guy did, you know, negates 30 years of service, or however many years.
+You don't fire a guy two days before he retires and take away his pension unless whatever that guy did, you know, negates 30 years of service or however many years.

 We're not talking about a small fish here.

-And again, I go back, I cannot believe any attorney would allow James Comey, as as I believe, and as Greg Jarrett believes, is legally vulnerable as we believe he is to go out on any book tour.
+I cannot believe any attorney would allow James Comey, as I believe, and as Greg Jarrett believes, as legally vulnerable as we believe he is, to go out on any book tour.

 But we'll see as time goes on.

-By the way, uh, I work with a bunch of people that are committing a crime in New York right now.
+By the way, I work with a bunch of people that are committing a crime in New York right now.

-You are comm what you are holding in your arms is illegal in New York and in this building.
+What you are holding in your arms is illegal in New York and in this building.

 It is a crime what you're doing.

-A beautiful creature of God.
+A beautiful creature of God?

-A beautiful creature of God, a puppy is not allowed in this building without paying high fines in this building.
+A beautiful creature of God, a puppy, is not allowed in this building without paying high fines in this building.

 Is that it?